Disneyland Area Hotel Reviews & Rankings

 1. Best Western Plus Park Place Inn

-The Best Western Plus Park Place Inn is the closest hotel to Disneyland, located directly across the street from the main entrance.
-You literally just have to cross the street, and you’re on-site.
+The Best Western Plus Park Place Inn is the closest hotel to Disneyland, directly across the street from the main entrance.
+You literally walk a few steps, and you’re on-site.
 It’ll take you 10 minutes to go from your hotel room door to being inside Disneyland or DCA.
 Location isn’t the only selling point of Park Place Inn, which also has nice guest rooms, a solid free continental breakfast with hot items, and other amenities.
 All of this at a cost that’s a fraction of the price of staying in one of Disney’s official on-site hotels.
 Read and see more in our full Best Western Park Place Inn Review

 Pros: On-site location at off-site price; room & bedding quality; breakfast